WBQT (FM)

-WBQT (96.9 MHz "Hot 96.9") is a commercial FM radio station in Boston, Massachusetts.
-It is owned by the Beasley Broadcast Group and airs an urban-leaning rhythmic hot AC radio format.
-WBQT's studios and offices are located in Waltham.
-Its transmitter is atop the Prudential Tower in Boston's Back Bay neighborhood.
+WBQT (96.9 MHz "Hot 96.9") is a commercial FM radio station in Boston, Massachusetts, owned by the Beasley Broadcast Group and airing an urban-leaning rhythmic hot AC radio format.
+WBQT's studios and offices are located in Waltham, and it transmits from atop the Prudential Tower in Boston's Back Bay neighborhood.

 History

+Classical and beautiful music

 The station originated in 1945 as W1XHR (later WXHR), owned by Harvey Radio Laboratories and programming a classical music format.
 In 1966, WXHR was sold to a joint venture of Kaiser Broadcasting and the Boston Globe, and in 1967, became beautiful music station WJIB (whose AM successor operates out of the old Harvey Radio Labs building in Cambridge).
 WJIB's music and programming director was Marlin Taylor who instituted the beautiful music format.

+Smooth jazz to country and back

 After several further ownership changes—first to General Electric in 1972, then to NBC in 1983 (three years before the merger between NBC's parent company, RCA, and GE) and Emmis Communications in 1988—it flipped to smooth jazz as WCDJ, "CD96.9", on October 26, 1990.
 The first song under the new format was "Breakout" by Swing Out Sister.

 After Greater Media bought the station in May 1993, the station began stunting with a simulcast of new sister station WMJX at 1:00 p.m. on May 4 of that year.
-Two days later, at 4:00 p.m., WCDJ flipped to country as WBCS, "Country 96.9."
+Two days later, at 4:00 p.m., WCDJ flipped to country as WBCS, "Country 96.9".
 The first song was "Here We Are" by Alabama.
 The station became WKLB-FM on August 24, 1996, after the previous WKLB-FM was bought by Greater Media and consolidated with WBCS, with its frequency being converted to WROR-FM.
-Smooth jazz returned at Noon on August 22, 1997, as WSJZ, after a format swap with what had been WOAZ (now WCRB).
+Smooth jazz returned at noon on August 22, 1997, after a format swap with what had been WOAZ (now WCRB); the station took on the new call sign WSJZ.